 Full-time students who fail to enroll for a major ensemble each semester will be in violation of the catalog and subject to academic action.
 A student who fails to register for the appropriate ensemble during a semester will be placed on immediate Academic Warning.
-If the student has failed to resolve the ensemble registration by the end of the semester, the student will be placed on Academic
+If the student has failed to resolve the ensemble registration by the end of the semester, the student will be placed on Academic Probation.

-Probation.
 A student who fails to register for the appropriate ensemble in a second consecutive semester will, if the ensemble has not been added by the end of the first week of classes, be placed on immediate Academic Suspension.

-- For all part-time students, participation in a principal ensemble must keep pace with the number of hours accumulated.
-For each 15 hours completed, at least one credit hour must be in ensemble. - Full-time non-degree (special) students must participate in an appropriate principal ensemble.
-Part-time non-degree students are not required to do so - 4.
-Music Therapy equivalency students holding a degree in music (or with a bachelor's degree in a different field, but whose transcripts indicate that they have taken eight ensembles), are not required to take an ensemble. - 5.
-Under no circumstances will participation in amateur, semiprofessional, or professional organizations outside the University be substituted for the University requirement. - 6.
-After admission to Senior College, the student may petition to have a different major ensemble substituted for the designated principal ensemble.
+For all part-time students, participation in a principal ensemble must keep pace with the number of hours accumulated.
+For each 15 hours completed, at least one credit hour must be in ensemble.

+Full-time non-degree (special) students must participate in an appropriate principal ensemble.
+Parttime non-degree students are not required to do so.

+Music Therapy equivalency students holding a degree in music (or with a bachelor's degree in a different field, but whose transcripts indicate that they have taken eight ensembles), are not required to take an ensemble.

+Under no circumstances will participation in amateur, semiprofessional, or professional organizations outside the University be substituted for the University requirement.

+After achieving Upper Division status, the student may petition to have a different major ensemble substituted for the designated principal ensemble.
 The petition must be made prior to the ensemble auditions for the semester during which the substitution will take place.
+Petitions for Fall semester substitutions will be due by April 21st of the preceding semester.
+Petitions for Spring semester substitutions will be due by October 21st of the preceding semester.
 The petition will be considered by the Ensemble Directors' Committee, and the student will be notified of the committee's decision prior to ensemble auditions.
-The committee will consider the following criteria, among others: - a) Student's degree program; - b) Needs of the ensembles
+The committee will consider the following criteria, among others:

+- a) Student's degree program - b) Needs of the ensembles